-The best competitor in this market appears to be the Chase Freedom Unlimited Card with unlimited 1.5% cash back on all purchases.
-There is a new account bonus of $150 when you spend $500 on purchases in the first 3 months.
+The best competitor in this market appears to be the Chase Freedom Unlimited Card with 5% on travel purchases through Chase Ultimate Rewards, 3% at drug stores and dining, plus 1.5% cash back on all other purchases.
+There is a new account bonus of up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).

 Also, the Chase Freedom Card has 1% on all purchases and 5% on rotating categories.
-The Chase Freedom Card comes with a $150 bonus after you spend just $500 in purchases in the first three months so you could achieve the same amount of cash back in the first year using this card.
-But once you hit year 2, you're back to just a 1%/5% credit card.
+The Chase Freedom Card comes with a up to $300 cash back with an additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year).
+You could achieve the same amount of cash back in the first year using this card.
+But once you hit year 2, you’re back to just a 1%/5% credit card.

 As you can see, very few 2% cash back cards on the market and very few that don’t require activating categories or other hoops.